mzxc152/addressbook-level4/collated/main/hymss.md

 public class Birthday {

     public static final String MESSAGE_BIRTHDAY_CONSTRAINTS =
-            "Person birthdays can only contain numbers and forward slashes, and it should not be blank."
+            "Birthdays cannot be empty and should be an actual date.
+They can only contain numbers and forward slashes."
-                + " The birthday must be in the form dd/mm/yy or dd/mm/yyy";
+                + " The birthday must be in the form dd/mm/yy or dd/mm/yyy.";

     /*
      * The first character of the birthday must not be a whitespace,